McDonnell F-101 Voodoo: TF-101B / F-101F / CF-101F

 Some of the F-101Bs were completed as dual-control operational trainer aircraft initially dubbed TF-101B, but later redesignated F-101F.
 Seventy-nine new-build F-101Fs were manufactured, and 152 more existing aircraft were later modified with dual controls.
 Ten of these were supplied to Canada under the designation CF-101F.
 These were later replaced with 10 updated aircraft in 1971.

 RF-101B

-In the early 1970s, a batch of 22 former Royal Canadian CF-101Bs was returned to the US Air Force and converted to RF-101B reconnaissance aircraft with their radar and weapons bay replaced with a set of three KS-87B cameras and two AXQ-2 TV cameras.
-An in-flight refueling boom receptacle was also fitted.
+In the early 1970s, a batch of 22 former RCAF CF-101Bs was delivered to the USAF and converted into RF-101B reconnaissance aircraft, each aircraft had its radar and weapons bay replaced with a set of three KS-87B cameras and two AXQ-2 TV cameras.
+An in-flight refueling boom receptacle was also installed.
 These aircraft served with the 192d Tactical Reconnaissance Squadron of the Nevada Air National Guard through 1975.
-They were expensive to operate and maintain and had a short service life.
+They proved to be relatively expensive to operate and maintain and had a short service life.